Company Culture in Real Estate: The Ultimate Competitive Edge for 2026

 How to implement:

-• Conduct monthly one-on-ones with each team member focused on growth, not just performance.
+• Conduct monthly one-on-ones with each team member focused on growth, not just production numbers.

 • Share a “fail forward” story each month where you overcame a challenge or learned something new.

-These pillars still apply if you’re a solo agent or run a lean team.
+These pillars apply whether you run a 50-person brokerage or operate as a solo agent building toward your first hire.
 Culture scales down just as powerfully as it scales up.
 Define how you show up, work, and lead, and document it for future hires, partners, or collaborators.

-As Matt Breitenbach puts it: “Spending time with your people and communicating with them is critical.
+As Matt Breitenbach, a top-producing agent and team leader featured on the Luxury Presence podcast, puts it: “Spending time with your people and communicating with them is critical.
 Treat your people almost as clients.
-Make them feel supported and part of your culture”.
+Make them feel supported and part of your culture.”

 Culture is the multiplier